-The Opinioness of the World is a feminist vegan blog covering issues and topics in media, film, TV, politics, food, pop culture and reproductive justice.
+The Opinioness of the World is a feminist vegan blog covering issues and topics including gender, media, film, current events, food, body image, animal rights, food justice, politics and reproductive justice.

 While the blogosphere contains a plethora of fierce feminist blogs and inspiring vegan blogs, The Opinioness found almost no blogs that explored both.
 As a feminist vegan, she couldn’t separate her two identities.
 Feminism and veganism intersect — and often overlap — as both advocate freedom from oppression and exploitation.